LCC-CIT/CS133JS-CourseMaterials/CS133JS_Syllabus.md

   - Participate in class in person, via Zoom, or watch the Zoom recording

-- By Tuesday night
+- By Wednesday night
   - Complete a code review of last week's lab for your lab partner (starting the 2nd week).

-- Wednesday
+- Thursday
   - Before class starts, take the reading quiz.
   - Participate in class

-- Thursday
-  - By midnight: submit the production version of your lab work from last week.
+  - Submit the production version of your lab work from last week.

 - By Friday night